A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Abstract

 \section{Abstract}

-We propose a Ternary Device-Independent Quantum Key Distribution (TDIQKD) protocol based on the two-party Impossible Colouring pseudo-telepathy game, using maximally entangled qutrit states to enable secure key generation between distant parties.
-The protocol makes use of non-contextuality from the Kochen-Specker theorem, providing a quantum advantage in a task that is classically unachievable, and eliminates reliance on assumptions about the internal workings of quantum devices.
-A specially designed qutrit quantum circuit is employed for state preparation, and security is rigorously analyzed through a composable framework using smooth minimum entropy, von Neumann entropy, and Shannon entropy.
-The protocol achieves optimal key rate in the ideal case and maintains security under significant noise, with a finite-key analysis supporting practical deployment.
-The protocol is secure within an adequate security framework and demonstrates a higher key generation rate compared to standard QKD protocols, emphasizing the potential of high-dimensional quantum systems for secure communication.
+We propose a Ternary Fully Device-Independent Quantum Key Distribution (TFDIQKD) protocol based on the two-party Impossible Colouring pseudo-telepathy game, utilizing maximally entangled qutrit states to enable secure key generation between distant parties.
+The protocol harnesses Bell inequality violations that arise from contextuality in the Kochen-Specker theorem, thereby offering a quantum advantage in a task that is classically impossible and eliminating reliance on assumptions about the internal functioning of quantum devices.
+A specially designed qutrit quantum circuit is used for state preparation.
+Security and device independence are rigorously analyzed within a composable framework, employing Bell-inequality violations, smooth min-entropy, von Neumann entropy, and Shannon entropy.
+The protocol achieves optimal key rates in the ideal case and maintains security under significant noise, with a finite-key analysis that supports its practical viability.
+Overall, the protocol operates within an adequate security framework and demonstrates an improved key generation rate compared to standard quantum key distribution schemes, highlighting the potential of high-dimensional quantum systems for secure communication.